Illinois Compiled Statutes

 enforcement officer or agency.
 The Secretary of State may also disclose

-notations of accident involvement maintained on individual driving records.
+notations of crash involvement maintained on individual driving records.
 However, the Administrator or the

 Secretary of State may require a supplemental written report from the